 The Nadleh Whut'en people are a part of the Athapaskan language group, which covers most of north eastern BC, part of northern Alberta, southern Yukon and south west Northwest Territories.
-The Nadleh Whut'en speak a dialect of the Carrier Language which is part of the Athapaskan language family.
-Carrier people refer to themselves as Dakelh, which means "people who travel by water."
+The Nadleh Whut'en speak a dialect of the Dakelh Language which is part of the Athapaskan language family.
+Our people refer to themselves as Dakelh, which means "people who travel by water."

 Nadleh refers to where the salmon return every year.
 Whut'en refers to where you come from.